look/query-parser/tutorial/build_a_query_parser.md

 * Limit queries to the features _you_ need
 * Handle expensive queries up front (for example, by limiting the number of terms that can be searched for)
 * Better and faster error feedback for users
-* perform programmatic modification of search queries before running them (for example, synonym expansion, spelling correction, or removing problematic characters)
+* Allows programmatic modification of search queries before running them (applications include query optimization, synonym expansion, spelling correction, or removing problematic characters)
 * Build in heuristics specific to your application that are not possible for a general-purpose parser

 In this tutorial, I'll be walking through the creation of a query parser using the Ruby library [Parslet](http://kschiess.github.io/parslet/) that can generate queries for the Elasticsearch query DSL.
-It will start simple, but build up to supporting terms, boolean operators (`-` and `+`), and phrases.
-This is a good 80% solution that will work well for most use cases.
-It's more limited than the syntax supported by `SimpleQueryParser`, but the syntax is controlled by _our_ code now, so we can add new features if _we_ need to.
+Our query parser will be more limited than the syntax supported by `SimpleQueryParser`, but the syntax is controlled by _our_ code now, so we can add new features if _we_ need to.

 ## Building a term-based query parser